 Okay, don’t panic, but your body is actually full of trillions of fungi, viruses, and bacteria.
 While that might sound scary at first, these are all collectively known as the gut microbiome.
 Even though bacteria is usually thought of as a bad thing that we don’t want coming into contact with our bodies, some bacteria are actually hugely important for our heart health, weight management, immune systems, and other aspects of our health.
 Think of them as love bugs, that’s a lot better, right?

 Here are some of our favorite ways you can improve gut health.
 They are all totally doable starting right now (well after you finish reading this lovely article on gut health).

 As the Spice Girls sang, spice up your life!
 The key to improving gut health is to eat a diverse, wide range of foods.
 Instead of picking up the same lunch at your regular salad bar every day for lunch, try mixing it up a little and grab a quinoa bowl instead.
 Go wild with grains you have to ask someone to help you pronounce (keen-wha)!

 Yes, Eat Those Fruits and Veggies

 It’s just like your parents said: eat your broccoli and brussel sprouts.
-And probably throw in a banana too, while you’re at it.
+And probably throw in a banana too.
 All the B letter fruits and veggies while you are at it.
 It’s true, the best sources of nutrients for a healthy microbiome are fruits and veggies.

 Add More Fiber to Your Diet

 In addition to fruits and veggies, try to adhere to a high-fiber diet.
-Even though our bodies can’t digest fiber, certain bacteria in your gut *can*, and it stimulates their growth.
+Even though our bodies can’t digest fiber, certain bacteria in your gut use it as fuel, and it stimulates their growth.
 (Which is a good thing.
 Trust us.)
-Some high fiber foods that your gut bacteria will love are: artichokes, green peas, whole grains, and apples.
+Some high-fiber foods that your gut bacteria will love are artichokes, green peas, whole grains, and apples.